Essay: Enrique Ramirez

 follows anonymous characters — credited with names like "T-Shirt Terrorist," "Scooby Doo Philosopher" or "S-T-E-V-E with a Van" — throughout Austin, eavesdropping on their conversations, which are alternately paranoid, obsessive, lyrical, comic and mundane.
 Early in the film

-, the iced-latte-sipping "Dostoyevsky Wannabe"(Brett Andersch) inadvertently encapsulates the central conceit: "Who's ever written a great work about the immense effort required in order not to create?"
+, the iced-latte-sipping "Dostoyevsky Wannabe"(Brecht Andersch) inadvertently encapsulates the central conceit: "Who's ever written a great work about the immense effort required in order not to create?"
 Yet despite all the verbal and pedestrian meanderings, the pop-culture references and conspiracy theories, Slacker

 is anything but effortless.
 It is a highly structured work, obsessively formalist and deeply methodical in its approach to the city — qualities that should endear it to architects.